To thy known self be true.

 biomimetic engineering, soft robotics, and biomaterials.

-Currently based in: Cambridge, USA
+Currently based in: San Francisco, CA, USA